Sword of Goujian

-The Sword of Goujian (越王勾踐劍 (越王勾践剑, Yuèwáng Gōujiàn jiàn)) is a tin bronze sword, renowned for its unusual sharpness, intricate design and resistance to tarnish rarely seen in artifacts of similar age.
-The sword is generally attributed to Goujian, one of the last kings of Yue during the Spring and Autumn period.
+The Sword of Goujian (越王勾踐劍 (越王勾践剑, Yuèwáng Gōujiàn jiàn)) is a bronze jian renowned for its unusual sharpness, intricate design of black rhombic etchings and resistance to tarnish rarely seen in extant artifacts of a similar age.
+Discovered in 1965 in an ancient tomb in Hubei, the sword is identified through the inscriptions on its blade as having been made and owned by Goujian (r.
+496-465 BCE), one of the last kings of Yue during the Spring and Autumn period.
+The sword is known as one of the earliest surviving examples of ancient Chinese sword craft that utilized complex metallurgical techniques and it is considered one of the most important objects held in the Hubei Provincial Museum.

-In 1965, the sword was found in an ancient tomb in Hubei.
-It is currently in the possession of the Hubei Provincial Museum.
-In 1994, the sword was damaged by a worker while on loan to Singapore, since then China has forbidden the sword to be exhibited abroad.

 Discovery

-In 1965, while an archaeological survey was being performed along the second main aqueduct of the Zhang River Reservoir in Jingzhou, Hubei, a series of ancient tombs were discovered in Jiangling County.
-A dig started in the middle of October 1965, ending in January 1966, eventually revealing more than fifty ancient tombs of the Chu State.
+The sword was discovered in 1965, when an archaeological survey was being performed along the second main aqueduct of the Zhang River Reservoir in Jingzhou, Hubei.
+Through this process, a series of ancient tombs was uncovered in Jiangling County.
+A dig started in the middle of October 1965, finishing in January 1966 and eventually revealed more than fifty ancient tombs of the Chu State.